eclipse-iceoryx/iceoryx/iceoryx_examples/iceperf/README.md

 ## Code walkthrough

 Here we roughly describe the setup for performing the measurements.
-Things like initialization, sending and receiving of data are technology specific and can be found in the respective files (e.g. uds.cpp for unix doamin socket).
-Our focus here is on the abstraction layer on top which allows us to add new IPC tecehnologies or you to extend and compare with whatever.
+Things like initialization, sending and receiving of data are technology specific and can be found in the respective files (e.g. uds.cpp for unix domain socket).
+Our focus here is on the abstraction layer on top which allows us to add new IPC technologies or you to extend and compare with whatever.

 ### iceperf-laurel application